TechnoBureau/technobureau.github.io/_posts/2017/1/2017-01-01-complete-references-of-linux-system-users-and-groups.md

     values in the gecos field of the /etc/passwd file may be changed by regular users using the chfn program.
 It can be any combination of letters f ,r, w, h, for Full name, Room number, Work phone, and Home phone, respectively.
-For backward compatibility, “yes” is equivalent to “rwh” and “no” is equivalent to “frwh”.
+For backward compatibility, "yes" is equivalent to "rwh" and "no" is equivalent to "frwh".
 If not specified, only the superuser can make any changes.
 The most restrictive setting is better achieved by not installing chfn SUID.